scott-knight/linux-on-windows-11/Install oh-my-posh-and-required-libraries.md

 1. [Download the MSI installer](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-window) for Windows PowerShell.
 2. Once down loaded, install Windows PowerShell
 3. It will prompt you to select (with a checkbox) to update using Windows Update.
-Make sure you select this options before finishing the install.
+Make sure you select this option.
 4. After it's install, it will be selectable in the Windows Terminal as an option.

 <br/>